 What can I do with leftover turkey and ham?

-I don’t know how to make a roux sauce
+I don’t know how to make the sauce for the pie

 Doesn’t matter!
-You don’t need to make any kind of sauce for this pie, you use a can of condensed soup!
+You don’t need to make any kind of sauce for this pie, you use a can of condensed soup and shop bought pastry!

 - As much left over turkey as you want to get rid of based on how many you are feeding